 Insight 3: You have no control over this voice

 You now know that your inner critic is working properly and means well, but it is still bothering you, very much so.
 You may still feel quite powerless in the face of this internal voice, but you are not.
 Because, even though you have no say in when this voice gets triggered and what your critic is going to cry out this time, you do have the freedom to choose how to respond to it.
 That’s the only thing you have any control over; your reaction to your self-criticism.
-You don't have to fight it, you don't have to get angry with it (because then you often get angry with yourself - more about that in this blog post), you don't have to go agree with it, you don't have to believe the words that come out of its metaphorical mouth.
+You don't have to fight it, you don't have to get angry with it (because then you often get angry with yourself - more about that in this blog post), you don't have to go agree with it, you don't have to believe it.
 You don't have to do anything with it at all.

 Focus on the only thing you can control

 So, the only thing you can really do is try to accept this voice.
 And choose again and again not to resent, reject or blame (this part of) yourself.
 No matter how loud the critic may shout.
 And no, this ain't easy.
 This requires a lot of courage and stamina.
 But you can do this.
 You can decide that as soon as you become aware of your self-judgment, you will no longer participate in it.
-In such a moment you might, for example, say to this voice: 'Thanks, but no thanks.
-I know that what you are saying is not true.
+In those moments you might, for example, say something like: ''Thanks, but no thanks.
 I am not going to blame myself for what you are trying to make me believe.
-It's bad enough as it is, and I'm not going to make it any worse.’
+It's bad enough as it is, and I'm not going to make it any worse.''

 Getting rid of your inner critic isn’t the answer, collaborating with it is

-The goal is to collaborate with your inner critic, like the Knight of Swords with her sword.
+The goal is to collaborate with your inner critic.
 Every moment is the best moment to (re)find that compassion within yourself.
-Even if you have been berating yourself for weeks (months, years), now is the time to stop making it worse than it already is.
-This voice does not have to quiet down, change or disappear – this sword belongs to you and your current experience.
-It's on you to keep reminding yourself that you are the one holding it, you are empowered to choose how to handle it, you can decide how you respond to your inner critic.
-Relief and softening are always just one decision away.
-It's all about this insight - which you now carry with you - and the choice, which you can make anew every single moment of every single day.
+Even if you have been berating yourself for days (weeks, months, years), now is the time to stop making it worse than it already is.
+This voice does not have to quiet down, change or disappear – it belongs to you and your current experience.
+It's on you to keep reminding yourself that you are empowered to choose how to deal with it, you can decide how you respond to your inner critic.
+Coming home is always just one decision away.